-(2) Dilutive stock options is computed using the treasury stock method, which are not participating securities.
-967 stock options were excluded from the computation of diluted earnings per share of Class A common stock for the three months ended March 31, 2024 because the effect would have been anti-dilutive.
-3,235 stock options were excluded from the computation of diluted earnings per share of Class A common stock for the three months ended March 31, 2023 because the effect would have been anti-dilutive.
+(2) Dilutive stock options are computed using the treasury stock method, which are not participating securities.
+967 1,576 and 1,272 stock options were excluded from the computation of diluted earnings per share of Class A common stock for the three and six months ended March 31, 2024 June 30, 2024 because the effect would have been anti-dilutive.
+3,235 1,543 and 2,178 stock options were excluded from the computation of diluted earnings per share of Class A common stock for the three and six months ended March 31, 2023 June 30, 2023 because the effect would have been anti-dilutive.